pranavtaysheti/advent-of-code/README.md

 1. Install `requirements.txt` python packages.

-2. Create a `.env` file in this folder with following content:
+2. Set environment variable as follows using `.zshrc`, `direnv`, etc

     ```env
     AOC_SESSION=<your "session" cookie from AoC website after you login>
     ```

-    Or alternively set environment variable using `.zshrc`, `direnv`, etc.

 3. Then run following command in terminal.